vfields/fe-take-home/README.md

 </details>

 ## About The Project
-This project recreates a take home challenge experience for front end developers and was completed in less than 6 hours.
+This project recreates a take-home challenge experience for front end developers with an MVP that includes: consuming a RESTful API and displaying its results—NY Times articles—as a list to the end user, allowing the user to access a detailed view of each article, and implement user search logic of some sort.
+It was completed in less than 6 hours.
 <br>

 <h3 align="center">Wireframe:</h3>